igvteam/igv-docs/igv-docs/docs/igv.js/igv.js_DeveloperGuide.md

 reference | Object defining reference genome.
 See [Reference Genome](Reference-Genome) for details. **Note: One (but only one) of either _genome_ or _reference_ properties must be set.**|
-doubleClickDelay | Maximum between mouse clicks in milliseconds to trigger a double-click | 500 flanking  | Distance (in bp) to pad sides of gene  on successful search by gene or other annotation. | 1000 genomeList | **OPTIONAL.**  _Release 2.0.2._   URL to a json file containing an array of genome reference definitions, _or_ an inline json array.
+doubleClickDelay | Maximum between mouse clicks in milliseconds to trigger a double-click | 500 flanking  | Distance (in bp) to pad sides of gene  on successful search by gene or other annotation. | 1000 genomeList | **OPTIONAL.**  _Release 2.0.2._   URL to a JSON file containing an array of genome reference definitions, _or_ an inline JSON array.
 Genomes can be specified from the list by ID with the "genome" property.
 Default value is [https://s3.amazonaws.com/igv.org.genomes/genomes.json](https://s3.amazonaws.com/igv.org.genomes/genomes.json) **NOTE: the genomeList is globally shared by all igv browser instances on a page.** |
 locus | Initial genomic location(s).
 Either a string or an array of strings.
 If an array a viewport is created for each location. | minimumBases | Minimum window size in base pairs when zooming in | 40 queryParametersSupported | If true support initialization by query parameters. | false